Moka1302/Bash/README.md

 # Bash
+Automation scripts for user accounts management, logging, and backup systems.

-Automation scripts to do 4 tasks:
+Automation scripts to do 4 main tasks:

 1- [Read the users' info and save it in CSV files](https://github.com/Moka1302/Bash/blob/main/data.sh).